Harjas6/GameManagerProject/README.md

 - To save hit the floppy disk icon (**Saving state**).
 - To load hit the button with the arrow pointing down (**Loading state**).

+### Phase 4: Task 2
+A sample of what would be printed to the console after doing each action once is below.
+They have been organized by the type of even they are for readabilty.

+#### Sorting

+Assuming alll sorting buttons were hit left to right as displayed.

+< Date at time of logging >
+Sorted by Name
+< Date at time of logging >
+Sorted by ranking
+< Date at time of logging >
+Sorted by difficulty
+< Date at time of logging >
+Sorted by Hours
+< Date at time of logging >
+Sorted by price
+< Date at time of logging >
+Sorted by Genre
+< Date at time of logging >
+Sorted by owned

+If you press a sort button a second time or any even numbered time (sorting in the reverse priority), you will notice the following.

+*Using the name field for example.*

+< Date at time of logging >
+Sorted by Name
+< Date at time of logging >
+Sorted by Name reverse

+Even though we performed only one event, sorting the list in reverse priority, two things printed out.
+This is because the reverse sort function sorts the list normally by calling the respective sort function and then reverses it, causing two events to be logged in one go.
+It is not an error.

+#### Adding & Removing

+< Date at time of logging >
+Added game SampleGame
+< Date at time of logging >
+Removed game named SampleGame

+#### Saving & Loading
+Saving has no event logged as it doesn't change the model.

+**Loading** however does, as it creates a new temporary instance of the GameManager with the loaded information and then calls the clearAll function on the main GameManager that is displayed on the GUI and then call the addAll method on the primary instance which then adds all the temporary GameManagers information into the main GameManager.
+This was done as the Singleton Pattern was not known to me at the time and Java kept creating new instances on its own.
+Due to this design issues the model does end up getting updated and this is what would print out.

+< Date at time of logging >
+Clears all games in game list
+< Date at time of logging >
+Added all games into this list

+### Phase 4: Task 3

 ___